Celestial Eye

+The celestial eye goldfish or Choutengan is a double-tailed breed of fancy goldfish that possesses a distinctive pair of telescope eyes, in which the eyeballs are turned vertically and the pupils appear to be gazing skyward.

+Upon hatching of celestial fry, the young fishes' eyes are positioned normally but gradually enlarge, such as with the telescope eye goldfish.
+However, the telescope-eye still gazes laterally; the celestial goldfish's pupils will shift to a near-vertical (at times, "cross-eyed") gaze within a six-month period after hatching, as the eyeballs are repositioned and the pupils are centered on the top of the head.

-Celestial eye goldfish or Choutengan is a double-tailed breed of fancy goldfish that has a breed-defining pair of telescope eyes which are turned upwards, pupils gazing skyward.
-When the fry hatch, the eyes of young Celestials are normal but gradually protrude sideways, as in the Telescope eye goldfish, but unlike the telescope, which has eyes facing outwards on each side, the eyes of the celestial eye turns strictly upwards within a period of six months of development.
-This process is entirely governed by genetics, though early sources perpetuated the myth that the fish were bred and kept in narrow-necked clay jars and the eyes turned upwards seeking the limited source of light.
+This process is entirely governed by genetics; early sources perpetuated the myth that the fish were bred in and contained within narrow-necked clay jars, with the eyes mutating upwards in search of what limited light they could receive.

 Origins

-Celestials first appeared as a direct mutation of the Telescope goldfish in the 18th century.
-Competing traditions lay claim as to exactly where this happened first, Korea or China.
-The first documentation that Celestials existed appears on a Chinese scroll of 1772, where a goldfish lacking a dorsal fin and possessing protuberant upturned eyes is depicted.
-Celestials did not arrive in Japan until 1903 when thirty specimens arrived from China and became the foundation stock for Japanese breeders.
-Japan quickly became the leading producer of Celestials for export.
-This remained so until the outbreak of World War II.
-Celestials arrived in the United States from Japan in the first decade of the twentieth century and were included in the first edition of William T. Innes's Goldfish Varieties and Tropical Aquarium Fishes in 1917.
-American fanciers successfully bred the fish and, in turn, exported foundation stock to Great Britain.
-After World War II, and ever since, the majority of Celestials exported from Asia are of Chinese origin.
-A Celestial goldfish is depicted on a postage stamp issued in 1960 by the People's Republic of China.
+Celestials first appeared as a direct mutation of the telescope goldfish in the 18th century.
+It is still unclear as to where, exactly, this occurred first—in Korea or China.
+The earliest known documentation of a celestial existing appears on a Chinese scroll dated to 1772, in which a goldfish lacking a dorsal fin and possessing protuberant, upturned eyes is described.

+Celestials did not arrive in Japan until 1903, at which time 30 specimens arrived from China and became the founding stock for Japanese breeders.
+Japan quickly became the leading producer of celestials for export, and remained so until the outbreak of WWII.
+The breed first arrived in the United States from Japan in the 1900s and 1910s, and were included in the first edition of Goldfish Varieties and Tropical Aquarium Fishes (1917) by William T. Innes.
+American fanciers successfully bred the fish and, in turn, exported foundational stock to Great Britain.
+After WWII, and ever since, the majority of celestial goldfish exported from Asia are of Chinese origin.
+A celestial is depicted on a postage stamp, issued in 1960, by the People's Republic of China.